JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/posts/section5.md

 ---
-title: "Section5"
+title: "Role of emotions in client participation"
 weight: 5
 bibFile: data/modified_bibliography.json
+subtitle: true
 ---

-### Role of emotions in client participation

 Studies of professions have begun to consider how social emotions shape inter-profession competition [e.g., {{< cite "Goodrick-2020;Chreim-2020" >}}.
 But so far, most research on client-profession relations has not used an emotions lens [e.g., {{< cite "Evans-2021;Huising-2021;Chan-2021" >}}; but see {{< cite "Mukherjee-2022" >}}, in-press].
 A recent effort to theorize emotions in jurisdictional contestation by clients was made in {{< cite "Wang-2021" >}} study of Chinese patients’ changing attitudes towards physicians.
 The study finds that a market-oriented reform of government financing for physicians’ work incentivized physicians to boost their income by overprescribing, which undermined patients’ trust in the profession’s expert knowledge.
 As a result, patients who used to proudly call physicians “angels in white” began shaming them as “wolves in white.”
 This shift, driven by widespread anger, led to a wave of aggressions by patients against physicians.